f-gougeon/ITC-Suite_Docs/README.md

 - Generates a confusion matrix for testing areas versus the classes resulting from the ITC classifications.

 ### <ins>Post-Processing</ins>

 **THICKBIT - Thicken bits in a bitmap**

-- Thicken bits in a bitmap typically to make them more visible (e.g., from treetops)
+- Thicken bits from a bitmap, typically to make them more visible (e.g., from treetops)

+**ITCSFIL -Individual Tree Crown Size Filter**

+- Generates a bitmap containing only the crowns within a certain range of crown sizes, diameters, execentricity.

+**ITCPCD - ITC Polygon Content Description**

+- Ouputs statistics about classified ITCs for each polygon  (forest stand) of a vector layer

+**STEMDENS - Produces a stem density image**

+-  Generates a raster image where each pixel value is relative to the number of stem/hectare in its neighbourhood.

+**CCLOSURE - Produces a crown closure image**

+- Generates a raster image where each pixel value is relative to canopy closure in a given neighbourhood.

+**SHAD_LEN - To find length of tree shadows in sparsely treed areas**

+- From a bitmap showing tree shadows (often acquired by simple thresholding), this program generates a bitmap containing some shadow length within given ranges of lengths and widths